verbal-autopsy-software/DHIS2_VA_program/README.md

 Currently supported DHIS2 versions:

-- 2.25 (respective metadata might also work in 2.26-2.27, this has not been tested but it will probably work)
+- 2.25 as a Single Event program (respective metadata might also work in 2.26-2.27, this has not been tested but it will probably work)
+- 2.30 as a Single Event program

 ## Licence
 GNU General Public License v3.0